alexbukreev/FengShui_project_2003_2004/README.md

 This project was written in Delphi in 2003-2004.
 The whole code of the project, it’s design, writing help and promotions were made by me.

-The contents of the repo
+## The contents of the repo

 * Delphi_code contains the source code and files for the project (FengShui 4.1 version)
 * Working_space contains all the required files for the working of the program in Windows
 * Setup.exe — the installer of the program FengShui 4.1 for Windows
-* Disc_covers — covers of the project’s CD
+* Disc_covers — covers of the project’s CD-disc

 ## Mentioning of the project in the web